 Training with a PHUL workout will not only make you stronger, but it will teach you how to train properly.
-Utilizing these strength methods will enable you to build in progressions, complete more difficult exercises and become a general badass around the gym.
+Utilising these strength methods will enable you to build in progressions, complete more difficult exercises and become a general badass around the gym.

 THIS WILL TAKE TIME.

 Be patient yet persistent.
 Go for your goals and use this guide as a template on which to build strength and power over the months.

 Let us know how the PHUL workout program is going for you.
 Also feel free to comment below if you have any questions, we’d be happy to help.